 1.Melt the butter in a large saucepan.
 Add the vege’s from the salad bag and the chopped onion.
 Do NOT add the salad dressing, bacon crumbles, or sunflower seeds!

-2.Saute the vege mix for about 5 minutes.
+2.Saute the vege mix and onion for about 5 minutes.

-3.Place the vege’s in a crockpot.
+3.Place the vege’s and onion in a crockpot.
 Add dill, celery flakes, salt, bay leaf, and water.

 4.Cover and cook on High for 3 hours.